tiqets blog

 7. Museum of Illusions

-One of the many displays at the Museum of Illusions in Madrid, featuring one person looking extremely small.
+One of the many displays at the Museum of Illusions in Madrid

 Were you adamant the dress was black and blue, not white and gold?